ados-plugins.slice cgroup. This page covers the budgets, how to spot

 await asyncio.sleep(...).await asyncio.to_thread(heavy_work).aiofilesor chunked reads for slow I/O.

-Disk I/O is the second-most-common cause of throttling.
-A plugin writing 1 MB samples per second to its data dir on an SD card is already at the SBC’s sustained-write ceiling for the cheap end of the SD card market.
-To stay under the cap:- Batch writes.
-One
+Disk I/O is a common cause of throttling.
+A plugin writing a megabyte of samples per second to an SD card is already at the sustained-write ceiling for the cheap end of the market.
+Batch writes (onefsync per

-bandwidth cap, but the drone’s link is shared with telemetry and
+Plugins with network.outbound share the drone’s link with telemetry and